anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [Homepage] Fixed favorites (on profile page) clipping outside of its parent container.
 - [Login] Facebook login button fixed.
 Later I'll try to make the entire login page look like 2016.
 - [Play Button] Fixed play button alignment, made it more centered.
 - [Search] Fixed and cleaned up search results.
-See images near bottom.
+[See images.](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/unreleasedChanges.md#images)
 ## Known bugs
 - Under profile pages, the about section and the report section don't correctly splice together.
 I'll try working on a fix for that when I have the time.
 ## Images